zonika/riddle-me-this/README.md

 ## License

-Riddle Me This is MIT Licensed.
+Riddl is MIT Licensed.
 See LICENSE for details.